ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ion, you must give her some­
+thing to talk about—give her education
+with the actual world, with the outward
+world, and its transpiring events.
+Urge
+her to read newspapers, and become famil­
+iar with the present character and im­
+provements of our race.
+History is of
+mme importance; but the past worldia
+dead, we have nothing to do with it.
+Our
+thoughts and onr concern should be for
+the present world; to know what it is and
+improve its condition.
+Let her have an
 intelligent opinion, and be able to sustain
 i a tallica lit conversation concerning the
 mental, moral aid religions improvements